AMID Logo E-BAY Logo

 SHIPPING PARTIAL CARGO.
 COMBINING TWO OR MORE CARGO DELIVERIES/DOCK RECEIPTS INTO ONE SINGLE SHIPMENT/BILL OF LADING

-Suppose a shipper needs to combine several cargo deliveries into one load (and a bill of lading related to the load).
-In that case, it must be requested when booking and approved by us in writing or by email.
-If approved, then partial carg are subject to AMID Logistics, LLC's fee of $35 per additional cargo delivery (warehouse receipt) on top of the first delivery.
-Fees may also apply for carriers' storage, handling, documentation, etc.
+Suppose a shipper needs to combine several deliveries into one load (and a bill of lading related to the load).
+In that case, it must be requested at the time of booking and approved in writing or by email by us.
+If approved, partial cargos are subject to AMID Logistics, LLC's fee of $35 per additional delivery (warehouse receipt) in addition to the first delivery.
+Fees may also apply for carriers' storage, handling, documentation, and other related services.

 Please contact AMID Logistics, LLC in advance for more details regarding partial international LCL shipments.

-DEALING WITH SEA FREIGHT CARRIER'S DESTINATION AGENT
+DEALING WITH THE CARRIER'S DESTINATION AGENT

 DESTINATION CHARGES

-In general, destination charges include (but are not limited to): 1.
+In general, local charges include (but are not limited to): 1.
 Destination Country Government (Customs) related charges, i.e., duty and taxes (if any), harbor fees, fee on entry filed by a destination Customs Broker, etc.; 2.
 Destination terminal(s) handling charges (THC) and other expenses related to cargo de-consolidation at the destination; 3.
 'Door delivery' charges (if consignee requests a "door delivery")*.

 INSURANCE